Zinc, taste that name, Zinc. A strange name for a band or

-One last effort on the Jive label with a 12" with the thoughtful
+One last effort on the Jive label with a 12" with the

+was released.
 The track was in fact originally written in

 82 for B. B. & Q band but didn't make it for the album

 that year and was instead used here.
 The B-side featured "Livin'

 in the boogie now" once again.
 The song was a poor pop

 track written by Malavasi lacking of glove and enthusiasm

 and flirting way to much with new trends.
 It wasn't a surprise

 had the courage to try new formulas.
 He was much more liberal

-and open minded for new musical constellations
+and open minded for new musical constellations than Romani

-as exiting as his classic hits.
+as his classic hits.

 pale 12" unfortunately became their last effort on Jive

 and perhaps any other label as well.
-However the name Zinc appear
+However the name Zinc

-small French label Sneak preview, the latter with no printed
+the small French label Sneak preview, the latter with no printed

 year.
 "State of the nation" was written by Carin

 Zinc was no commercial success but is a highly regarded project